frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-tapmods.md

 ## Scenarios (graphical)

 The image below shows a number of scenarios that shoudl result from following *Principles* above.
-I'm assuming now that the "combo-like" multiple modtaps are implemented.
+I'm assuming now that the "combo-like" multiple mod-taps are implemented.

 ![](images/eager-tapmods.png)

-1. Modtap key is released before TT: its tap code is output.
+1. Mod-tap key is released before TT: its tap code is output.
 2. Non-MT key is pressed before TT: both keys have the tap code output.
 3. MT key is held until TT: its hold code is output.
 4. A second MT key is pressed after CT but before TT: both tap codes are output.